blackboard-learn/moodle-plagiarism_safeassign/README.md

 ## Configuring the SafeAssign plagiarism plugin

-To open SafeAssign settings, you'll need to setup a url in moodle config as so.
+To open [SafeAssign](http://www.blackboard.com/safeassign/index.html) settings, you'll need to setup a url in Moodle configuration as so.

 ```php
 $CFG->plagiarism_safeassign_urls = [